-As of December 31, 2016, there were 2,627,674 shares of the registrant's Common Shares outstanding.
+As of December 31, 2017, there were 31,630,419 shares of the registrant's Common Shares outstanding.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. □ Yes ⊠ No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. □ Yes ⊠ No Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-N/A period that the registrant was required to submit and post such files).
-N/A ☐ Yes ☐ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☑ Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filling: U.S. GAAP ☐ International Financial Reporting Standards as issued by the International Accounting Standards Board ⊠ If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-N/A ☐ Item 17 ☐ Item 18 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities
+Indicat e by check mark if the registr rant is a well-known seasoned issuer, as defined in Ru le 405 of the Securities Act. □ Yes ⊠ N O report is an annual or transit ge Act of 1934. tion report, indicate by check mark if the registrant is s not required to file reports pursuant to Section 13 or 15(d) of the Securities □ Yes ⊠ N o Checking the box above will ions under those Sections. l not relieve any registrant required to file reports purs suant to Section 13 or 15(d) of the Securi ties Exchange Act of 1934 from their whether the registrant (1) has filed all reports required for such shorter period that the registrant was required ⊠ Yes □ N O nether the registrant has submitted electronically and p to Rule 405 of Regulation S-T (§232.405 of this clad post such files).
+N/A □ Yes □ No definiti hether the registrant is a large accelerated filer, an accelerated filer," and "emerging growth company" or an emerging growth company.
+See Large accelerated filer \square Accelerated filer □ Non-accelerated fil Emerging growth c If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. † The term "new or revis Standards Codification after sed financial accounting standard" refers to any upoer April 5, 2012. date issued by the Financial Accounting Standards Board to its Accounting Indicate by check mark wh nich basis of accounting the registrant has used to prep are the financial statements included in the nis filling: U.S. GAAP □ International Financial Reporting Standards as by the International Accounting Standards I 1 NT/A If "Other" has been checked ed in response to the previous question, indicate by c heck mark which financial statement iter n the registrant has elected to follow.
+N/A ☐ Item 17 ☐ Item 18 If this i s an annual report, indicate b by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Excha nge Act). □ Yes ⊠ No (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTO CY PROCEEDINGS DURING THE PAS ST FIVE YEARS) A -4 - 6 hether the registrant has filed all documents and report 3 or 15(d) of the Securities Exchange ACI OI 1934 Subsequent to the distri bution of securities under a plan confirmed by a court .
+IV/A □ Yes □ No